coin100-dao/coin100Web3/README.md

 * **ERC20 and Ownable Inheritance:** The `COIN100Token` contract inherits from OpenZeppelin's `ERC20` and `Ownable` contracts to leverage standard token functionalities and ownership control.
 * **Total Supply and Allocations:** The total supply is set to 1,000,000,000 COIN100 tokens with specified allocation percentages.
 * **Allocation Distribution:** Upon deployment, the contract mints the total supply to itself and then distributes the tokens to the respective wallets based on the defined percentages.
-* **Transfer Fees:** The `_transfer` function is overridden to implement a 0.3% fee on all transfers, which is then distributed to the Developer Treasury, Liquidity Pool, and Community Treasury based on the specified fee percentages.
+* **Transfer Fees:** The `_transfer` function is overridden to implement a 0.3% fee on all transfers, which is then distributed to the COIN100 Developer Treasury, Liquidity Pool, and Community Treasury based on the specified fee percentages.
 * **Fee Management:** Functions are provided to update transfer fees, which are restricted to the contract owner.

 ### **5.3.
-Writing the Developer Treasury Vesting Contract**
+Writing the COIN100 Developer Treasury Vesting Contract**

-To handle the vesting schedule for the Developer Treasury, create `DeveloperTreasury.sol` in the `contracts/` directory.
+To handle the vesting schedule for the COIN100 Developer Treasury, create `COIN100DeveloperTreasury.sol` in the `contracts/` directory.

-**DeveloperTreasury.sol**
+**COIN100DeveloperTreasury.sol**

 solidity